gnss-sdr/geniuss-place/_posts/2021-02-17-google-summer-code-2021-ideas-list.md

 a proposal to Google, using the [GSoC 2021 website](https://summerofcode.withgoogle.com/).
 The application form for students will be open from March 29, 2021, until April 13, 2021, at 20:00 (Central European Summer Time).
-We recommend you to submit your application early.
+We recommend that you submit your application early.
 By doing so, it will be given a greater share of attention than is possible for applications submitted at the last minute.